Table of Contents

 It can also happen when water is mechanically pulled into intakes, such as cooling or fire water intakes in onshore and offshore structures or sea chests on ships.
 Moreover, it also happen when water is mechanically pushed towards propellers, or other forms of thrusters, on ships.

 There are many recorded cases of people dying from this hazards:

 - Often while cleaning dams, drains, or things like that, divers, underwater welders can get sucked into the dams and eventually die due to tremendous water pressure.
 The same thing happened in January 1989

 - While repairing a pool drain, you can get sucked into the pool seal.
 This can cause you to get stuck, and you can even die due to lack of air.
 A similar incident took place in May 1993

 - Another common hazard occurs while cleaning the water tower.
 The area becomes less visible, and divers often get stuck onto the sudden opening of the drain and die for lack of oxygen, which took place in July 1989.

 This is the very risky and can be life-threatening.
 However, by maintaining certain safety measures, it is possible to survive.

 To survive, you must allow pressures to equalize, with only low-pressure diver assistance required.
 Also, ensure that relevant valves have double redundancy and that divers do not intrude on a DPDZ.

 • Know the risks

 Spot potential differential pressure concerns with the help of the right experts.
 Everyone on the job should be prepared for a underwater pressure situation by ensuring that divers have enough assistance in the case of an emergency.

 It may pose issues in a variety of situations, and employees should be aware of what to do in the worst-case scenario if a diver is stranded between two pressure levels.

 According to the source, this can also assist clients in having a realistic expectation of what the job entails.
 Assess the dangers posed by any potential differential pressure concerns.
-(Read more about how deep do underwater welders go?)
+(Read more about how deep underwater welders go in this article here.)